elixir-fintech/double_entry_ledger/pages/DoubleEntryLedger.md

 - **All events must balance:** The sum of all debits and credits (per currency) must be equal.
 - **Account types matter:** To introduce or remove value, use accounts of different types.
 - **The ledger enforces integrity:** Any unbalanced event is rejected.
+- **You can process events synchronously by calling the event store directly.**

 This approach keeps your API simple and intuitive, while the underlying ledger ensures strict double entry accounting rules are always followed.